swape/swape-php-framework/README.md

 But this framework have it's limitations.
 But those limitations are not so usual and we can have a workaround for those.

 ## Getting started
+TODO:
+- Writing getting started.
+- Writing more examples and docs.
+- Test with nginx

+## Setting up
+In apache env, you have to point to web directory.
+This is where the root of your app should be.

+## SPF on Heroku
+Procfile, composer.json and app.json is for Heroku.
+Please see documentation for php apps on Heroku.
+If you are not planing to have this app on Heroku, you can delete these files.

 ### Directory set up.